gladia-research-group/cocola/README.md

 ## Introduction
 This is the official repository [COCOLA: Coherence-Oriented Contrastive Learning of Musical Audio Representations](https://arxiv.org/abs/2404.16969).

-COCOLA is a contrastive model which is able to estimate the harmonic and rythmic coherence between pairs of music audio examples.
+COCOLA is a contrastive model which is able to estimate the harmonic and rhythmic coherence between pairs of music audio examples.

 ![alt text](assets/logo.jpg)